 NY Waterway’s East River Ferry offers frequent service to Governors Island on Saturdays and Sundays over the summer.
 For more information please visit eastriverferry.com.

-4heads is non-profit organization run by artists for artists.
-It was launched in 2008, when artists Nicole Laemmle, Jack Robinson, and Antony Zito saw an opportunity to create a platform that would serve emerging artists and the local community through exhibitions, education programs, and artistic collaborations.
+4heads is a 501(c)3 nonprofit arts organization run by artists for artists.
+It was launched in New York in 2008, when Nicole Laemmle, Jack Robinson, and Antony Zito, who are working artists themselves, saw an opportunity to create a platform that would serve emerging artists and the local community through exhibitions, education programs, and artistic collaborations.

-The organization’s DIY spirit inspires and excites its audiences, while catalyzing a dialogue between artists and people from all walks of life.
-Its diverse slate of initiatives includes Governors Island Art Fair, Portal, arts-education initiatives for underserved communities, and an Artists in Residence program.
+The organization’s DIY spirit helps catalyze the ongoing dialogue between artists and people from all walks of life.
+Its diverse slate of initiatives includes the Governors Island Art Fair, Portal art fair, arts-education initiatives for underserved communities, and a summer Artists in Residence program on Governors Island.

 4heads is committed to shedding new light on hidden culture and bringing new life to unexpected and unique spaces across the city.